 Take a Mud Bath at the Elephant Retirement Park

 The Elephant Retirement Park guys will collect you from your hotel at around 7.30am.
 Stretch out, produce your exclusive TAGTHAi QR code, and board the minivan.
 Baan Eieag village, where elephants wander freely and graze in lush woodland, is just a one-hour’s drive from the city center.

-And then, you can dive into this Chiang Mai adventure – literally.
+And then, you can dive into this Chiang Mai Itinerary – literally.
 Enjoying a mud bath with the gentle giants, you’re going to get wet and dirty.
 It’s fun for you and the elephants; you’ll hear them purr like cats.
 Even though you can spend time with the elephants, there’s a stringent no abuse, no chains, and no riding regulation.